 Grades of all courses taken will be recorded on the student's transcript.
 The highest grade earned will be used in computing the grade point average and applied toward degree or program requirements.
+Courses repeated before fall 2009 will have only the last grade and credits (whether higher or lower) earned used in computing the grade point average and applied toward degree or program requirements.
 A course in which a grade (including W) has been received can be repeated only one time to replace the grade.
 The grade received does not affect the student's ability to repeat a course.
 Registration holds will be placed on courses that have been attempted twice.